AlexanderZhangWang/cse15l-lab-reports/lab-report-1-week-8.md

 ## Look at the example shown in the second screenshot

+At the 1st line of my `grade.sh`, it deletes `stundent-submission` folder and the files in it.
+There is no standad output or standard error.

+At the 2nd line, it copies the submitted files into a folder called `student-submission`.

+At the line 3rd, 4th, 5th, it copies the tester, junit test files into `student-submission`.

-At the 8th line of my `grade.sh`, there is the first if statement of my code.
+At the 8th line, there is the first if statement of my code.
 It checks if the file `ListExamples.java` exist.
 It is true in this situation.

 If this if statement's condition is false, it will echo "ListExamples.java not found!!!
 0/2" and then exit the bash script.